axibase/atsd/administration/compaction/compare-mysql.md

 79.66406250
 Table with foreign key to metrics size (not compressed) in MB 849.70312500
-Table with foreign key to metrics size (not compressed) in MB 389.35937500
+Table with foreign key to metrics size (compressed) in MB 389.35937500

 ```